winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 ![safari-icon]({{ site.baseurl }}/assets/icons/safari.png)
 ![safari-preview-icon]({{ site.baseurl }}/assets/icons/safari-p.png)

 I prefer Safari to all the other browsers.
-If your want to test the new features that's in beta, there is a preview version available.
+If you want to test the new features that's in beta, there is a preview version available.

 ---